erincatto/box2d/docs/simulation.md

 origin.
 Shapes and joints are attached relative to the body's origin.
 The second point of interest is the center of mass.
-The center of mass is determined from the mass distribution of the attached shapes or is explicitly set with `b2MassData`.
+The center of mass is determined from the mass distribution of the attached shapes or is explicitly set using `b2MassData`.
 Much of Box2D's internal computations use the center of mass position.
 For example the body stores the linear velocity for the center of mass, not the body origin.